 With its cosy seaside pubs, cobbled streets and authentic cockle sheds, Leigh-on-Sea makes the perfect day out in Essex.

-Even prior to that, Hadleigh Park’s Farm was a staple location to William Booth’s The Salvation Army.
-The famous Methodist began his vision of building a somewhat utopia for the lower and poorer classes in Hadleigh in 1891.
+Even prior to that, Hadleigh Park’s Farm was a staple location for William Booth’s Salvation Army.
+The famous Methodist began his vision of building a utopia for the lower and poorer classes in Hadleigh in 1891.
 In just 9 months Hadleigh Farm went from less than 50 volunteers to over 250 strong.

-To this day Hadleigh Park is a fantastic heritage site which offers generations old and new a fun adventurous exploration.
-And for history buffs there’s a walking route around nearby Hadleigh Castle with views over the estuary.
+To this day Hadleigh Park is a fantastic heritage site which offers generations old and new a fun, adventurous experience.
+And for history buffs there’s a walking route around the nearby Hadleigh Castle with views over the estuary.

-Hadleigh Park offers a wide range of activities throughout the year which can be enjoyed by one and all of many ages.
-These include kayaking, sailing, archery and much more!
-There is also a homely café where can sit and sip on your drink with one heck of a view.
+Hadleigh Park offers a wide range of activities throughout the year which can be enjoyed by all ages.
+These include kayaking, cycling, sailing, archery and much more!
+There is also a homely café, the Hub Cafe, where you can sit and sip on your drink with one heck of a view.

 Hadleigh Park is fairly easy to get to by train.
 Located in between both Benfleet and Leigh-on-Sea stations, the park is easily walkable from them both.
 The walks can take up to 40 minutes, but they are extremely scenic and enjoyable (weather permitting!).
 Or you can take your bike on the train if you’re off to cycle the trails.
-If you’re travelling from London, the journey time is approximately between 42 and 48 minutes.
-There are approximately 4-6 trains per hour on a weekday, depending on peak or off-peak travel time and train tickets bought online travelling from London more than three days in advance are £10.35.
+If you’re travelling from London, the journey time is between 42 and 48 minutes.
+There are approximately 4-6 trains per hour on a weekday, depending on peak or off-peak travel time.

 From sailing lessons, to swimming sessions, coached trail rides, to community events, there’s always something to entertain at the park.
-The Park has a great guide to events happening each month.
+Visit their website to get more information about what’s on.

 There are plenty of things to enjoy in and around Hadleigh Park, from the town of Old Leigh to scenic cycles along the seafront.